zelanko/sql-docs.it-it/docs/relational-databases/system-dynamic-management-views/sys-dm-resource-governor-workload-groups-history-ex-azure-sql-database.md

 ## <a name="permissions"></a>Permissions

-Questa vista richiede l'autorizzazione VIEW DATABASE STATE.
+In questa vista richiede l'autorizzazione VIEW SERVER STATE.

 ## <a name="remarks"></a>Note